rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 [RsyncUI](https://github.com/rsyncOSX/RsyncUI/releases) is compiled for **macOS Monterey** and later.
 See [the changelog](/post/changelog/) for updates.
 RsyncUI is built as a Universal macOS Binary which means it runs natively on Apple Silicon and Intel based Mac computers.

 RsyncUI can be installed by homebrew by command `brew install --cask rsyncui` or by download [the latest version](https://github.com/rsyncOSX/RsyncUI/releases).
-Please verify the shasum after download.
+If installed by homebrew the shasum is automatically verified.
+If downloaded from GitHub please verify the shasum.

 ## Remote servers, passwordless logins and local disks